Why are vitamin D deficiencies so common?

 What is the best way to increase your intake?

-You may have noticed that in the beginning of this blog I cited NHS guidelines that specify that each day we should be getting around 10mcg of vitamin D derived either from our diets or our exposure to sunlight.
+You may have noticed that at the beginning of this blog, I cited NHS guidelines that specify that each day we should be getting around 10mcg of vitamin D derived either from our diets or our exposure to sunlight.
 However, recently Public Health England has recommended that all adults consider a 10mcg vitamin D supplement during the colder, darker winter months.

 However, as I’ve mentioned, there are other groups that may also wish to think about supplementing.
 While there are dietary sources of vitamin D available, these are usually found in animal-derived products such as meat, fish and dairy which can exclude vegan and vegetarians.
 If you suffer from SAD or are over 65, supplementing might also be a viable option for you too!

-The main problem with supplementing though is that many high-street supplements contain far, far too much vitamin D. As I discuss in my blog ‘Are you getting too much vitamin D?’ over-supplementing can be just as bad as having a deficiency so, with this in mind, the strongest vitamin D supplement that I would recommend would be BetterYou’s Dlux Vitamin D Spray.
+The main problem with supplementing, though, is that many high-street supplements contain far, far too much vitamin D. As I discuss in my blog ‘Are you getting too much vitamin D?’ over-supplementing can be just as bad as having a deficiency so, with this in mind, I would stick to a supplement of around 10mcg.